ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 subject to the boundary condition

 Solving the 1D ODE is rather simple if the interval $(a,b)$ is partitioned into a fitted grid and standard finite difference methods or finite element methods are applied.
-It is not the case here since endpoints of the one-dimensional intervals are generally different from Cartesian grid nodes, leading to an unfitted mesh for the interval $(a,b)$.
-In the KFBI method, the larger interval $[0,1]$, which is uniformly partitioned into a grid, is the actual computational domain instead of $(a,b)$.
-For each $x\in[0,1]$, let $G(y,x)$ be the Green function such that it satisfies
+That is not the case here, since the endpoints of the one-dimensional intervals generally do not coincide with Cartesian grid nodes, leading to an unfitted mesh on the interval $(a,b)$.
+In the KFBI method, the larger interval $(0, 1)$, which is uniformly partitioned into a grid, is the actual computational domain instead of $(a,b)$.
+For each $x\in(0, 1)$, let $G(y,x)$ be the Green function such that it satisfies

 where $\delta(\cdot)$ is the Dirac delta function in 1D.
-Similar to higher dimensional cases, the solution $u(x)$ of the boundary value problem \eqref{eqn:tp-bvp} can be expressed as the sum of a layer potential and a volume potential
+As in higher-dimensional cases, the solution $u(x)$ of the boundary value problem \eqref{eqn:tp-bvp} can be expressed as the sum of a layer potential and a volume potential: